-WHAT IF I DON’T GAIN A GRADE 5 IN ENGLISH OR MATHS?
+WHAT IF I DON’T GAIN A GRADE 4 IN ENGLISH OR MATHS?

 Many of these students wish to continue their education in a Sixth Form, but many schools and colleges are reluctant to admit students or allow them to take Level 3 courses.
 We do things differently at All Saints’ Academy.

-Some students at the end of Year 11 fail to achieve grades 5 in English and Maths.
+Some students at the end of Year 11 fail to achieve grades 4 in English and Maths.
 Level 3 courses are often difficult for students to achieve easily without these basic skills.
 For these students we are offering a Level 2 Transition Course.

 What is included: